resist-js/resist/docs/en-US/CONTRIBUTING.md

 - Simply start using resist.js.
 Go through the [Getting Started](https://resistjs.dev/start) guide.
 Does everything work as expected?
 If not, we're always looking for improvements.
 Let us know by [opening an issue](#reporting-new-issues).
 - Look through the [open issues](https://github.com/resist-js/resist/issues).
 A good starting point would be issues tagged [good first issue](https://github.com/resist-js/resist/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
 Provide workarounds, ask for clarification, or suggest labels.
 Help [triage issues](#triaging-issues-and-pull-requests).
 - If you find an issue you would like to fix, [open a pull request](#your-first-pull-request).
 - Read through our [tutorials](https://resistjs.dev/start).
-If you find anything that is confusing or can be improved, you can make make a Pull Request.
+If you find anything that is confusing or can be improved, you can make a Pull Request.
 - Take a look at the [features requested](https://github.com/resist-js/resist/labels/enhancement) by others in the community and consider opening a pull request if you see something you want to work on.

 Contributions are very welcome.
 If you think you need help planning your contribution, please ping us on Slack at [https://resistjs.dev/chat](https://resistjs.dev/chat) and let us know you are looking for a bit of help.